mounous/CreditPlay/README.md

 # CreditPlay
-Adapt your crediit to your needs
+Adapt your credit to your needs

+# Commands
+yarn create quasar